Benadryl can be used for dogs who suffer from allergies if proper dosage guidelines are followed.

 There are some times when you should avoid Benadryl.
 Puppies may not be able to safely handle the drug, so ask your veterinarian.
 Combining medications can also cause serious side effects, so if your dog is taking any other drugs, make sure your veterinarian is aware.

-Dogs that currently have, or have had in the past, certain conditions, including heart disease, lung disease, glaucoma, high blood pressure, an enlarged prostate, bladder issues, or a previous bad reaction to Benadryl should not be given this medication.
-Dogs that are pregnant may see complications, as well.
+Dogs who currently have, or have had in the past, certain conditions, including heart disease, lung disease, glaucoma, high blood pressure, an enlarged prostate, bladder issues, or a previous bad reaction to Benadryl should not be given this medication.
+Dogs who are pregnant may see complications, as well.